 Eon is owned by German company Eon SE.
 It's one of the UK’s largest electricity generators and owns power stations, wind farms and biomass plants.

 Eon says it aims to lead the global shift towards new technology and be more sustainable.
-It sells solar panels and home batteries, and is installing electric vehicle charging points across the country.
+It sells solar panels and home batteries, and it is installing electric vehicle charging points across the country.

 Eon customer score